nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 ### Server side form validation example
 * In the following server code, the user name of the form is validated in the route handler to check if user name starts with an alphabet.
 * An additional "errors" object is passed into the template that contains the list of errors for each form input
-* Notice that the form data is preserved after the
+* Notice that the form data is preserved after the post request also using the "request.form` variable in the jinja template

 ```html
 <!-- templates/_formhelpers.html.j2 file -->